 Cloud storage and computing is incredibly convenient for small businesses and has fundamentally changed the way teams interact and share information.
 While cloud storage is a godsend for business owners, you must be sure your cloud storage provider is secure.
 Keep systems up-to-date, and thoroughly vet a potential cloud storage provider before you sign on for their services.

 Many small businesses worry they don’t have the funds to invest in business computers, laptops, devices, or a business landline.
 Instead, small businesses will allow their employees to bring their own tools to work.
 This is a mistake.
 It’s much harder for companies to keep security protocols up-to-date or streamlined across different digital devices.
 Oversight is difficult to impossible with a BYOD practice.
 To keep data secure and prevent hackers from getting into your systems, all company data should be stored and accessed on secured company devices.

 Small businesses often operate via word-of-mouth.
 But this is a dangerous practice when it comes to cybersecurity.
 It’s critical that all security protocols are documented and easily accessible.
 When you are training your employees, you’ll need to provide security tips and procedures in a hard copy to avoid confusion, miscommunication, and having your systems hacked.

 Cybersecurity is as essential for small businesses as it is for large companies.
 Don’t let your sensitive data get hacked and stolen.
 Invest in the proper procedures, protocols, and technology today to keep your business and customers safe from criminals.
 JPMerc is a leading cybersecurity firm, helping small businesses like yours secure their data and protect their information.
-Give JPMerc a call or an email today and keep your business safe.
+Schedule an appointment with us to keep your business safe.